BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Event-driven computing is a computing model in which programs perform work in response to identifiable occurrences that have significance for system hardware or software.
 Event-driven programs are often used to automate systems and deliver services in machine-to-machine (M2M) environments.

-The integral entities in an event-driven architecture (EDA) are event creators, which initiate events and event consumers, which receive information about events and may be involved with processing related to them.
-In an event-driven environment, huge numbers of creators and consumers typically exchange status and response information in near-real time.
+The two integral components of an event-driven architecture (EDA) are event creators and event consumers.
+Creators initiate events and consumers receive information about events and may be involved with processing related to them.
+In the Internet of Things (IoT), huge numbers of creators and consumers typically exchange status and response information in near-real time.

 Event consumers typically subscribe to some type of middleware event manager.
 When the manager receives notification of an event from a creator, it forwards that event to all registered consumers.
 The benefit of an event-driven architecture is that it enables large numbers of creators and consumers to exchange status and response information in near real-time.